OpenBW/OpenBW_IDE/README.md

 The following setup is assumed:

- - docker installed
+ - docker installed on a 64bit (Linux) host

- Optionally:

- - linux host OS

- Note: the linux host OS is not required, since docker also runs on other operating systems.
+Note: The host operating system is not required to be Linux, since docker also runs on other operating systems.
 However, the IDE has been tested on Ubuntu only.

 ## Installation